revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 - compile :  compile the source code of the project.
 - test : test the compiled source code with a suitable unit testing framework.
 These tests should not require the code be packaged or deployed.
 - package : take the compiled code and package it in its distributable format, such as a JAR.
-- integration-test : process and deploy the package if necessary into an environment where integration tests can be run.
+- integration-test : process and deploy the package if necessary, into an environment where integration tests can be run.
 - verify :  run any checks to verify whether the package is valid and meets quality criteria.
 - install : install the package into the local repository, for use as a dependency in other projects locally.
 - deploy : done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.